ngeiswei/dsynkant/README.md

 ----------

 DSynkant is a virtual synthesizer that emulate the Roland D50/D550.
-So far it supports DSSI but is being developed in a way that should be easily portable to other softsynth API like VST.
+So far it only supports DSSI but is being developed in a way that should easily support other softsynth API like VST.

 It is largely incomplete, if you want to help you are more than welcome.
-In particular, I don't own a Roland D-50, so if you own one, I can definitely find ways to help.
+In particular, I don't own a Roland D-50, so if you own one, I can definitely find helpful tasks for you.

 Requirement
 -----------